webis-de/clef24-mibi-bioasq-/submissions/README.md

       - Re-rank the top-100 with the TAS-B bi-encoder (sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco).
       - Re-rank the top-5 with the duoT5 cross-encoder (castorini/duot5-base-msmarco).
     - Exact answer:
+      - Add the question text to the prompt.
       - If snippets are given, add each snippet's text to the prompt context.
       - If a (previous) exact answer is given, add the answer to the prompt context.
       - If an ideal answer is given, add the answer to the prompt context.
       - Generate an exact answer with DSPy's typed predictions (Mixtral-8x7B-Instruct-v0.1 from Blablador API, custom signature per question type, no prompt optimization)
     - Exact answer:
+      - Add the question text to the prompt.
       - If snippets are given, add each snippet's text to the prompt context.
       - If an exact answer is given, add the answer to the prompt context.
       - If a (previous) ideal answer is given, add the answer to the prompt context.